singhhp1069/nodejs_crud_blockchain-basic/README.md

  APIs

 - Projects
-  - POST /projects creates a new Project
+  -`POST /projects` creates a new Project
-  - GET /projects/:id retrieves one Project
+  - `GET /projects/:id` retrieves one Project
-  - GET /projects retrieves all Projects
+  - `GET /projects` retrieves all Projects
-  - PUT /projects updates one Project
+  - `PUT /projects` updates one Project
-  - DELETE /projects deletes one Project
+  - `DELETE /projects` deletes one Project

 - Backers
-  - PUT /backers/addbalance to add an amount X to the Backer's account balance
+  - `PUT /backers/addbalance` to add an amount X to the Backer's account balance

 ## Development Setup